 - Cacheability: high (segments are cache-friendly, many viewers request the same objects).

-- Uplink vs downlink: downlink-dominant (uplink is mostly control/telemetry).
+- Uplink vs. downlink: downlink-dominant (uplink is mostly control/telemetry).

 Low-latency live streaming

 This scenario covers live services with tight latency budgets (e.g., interactive sports experiences, live commerce, auctions), where “tail latency” and timeliness are as important as average latency.
 Downlink delivery in this scenario typically uses very small chunks/parts and constrained playback buffers to reach low end-to-end latency, which increases sensitivity to loss recovery behavior, pacing/burstiness, and request scheduling.
 Uplink is often a single contribution feed but may be variable in real deployments (e.g., mobile or remote production).
 The primary service risk in this scenario is not only rebuffering but also late delivery that causes latency drift or missed deadlines relative to the live edge.